leiyu3/obsidian-garden/content/200 Slipbox/The Ruthless Elimination of Hurry by John Mark Comer.md

 > [!QUOTE] Stephen Covey (7 Highly Habits of Highly Effective People)
 > We achieve inner peace when our schedule is aligned with our values
+- what would Jesus do in my position?
+- living your life for Jesus instead of making time out for Jesus
 - [[../../Time Tracking|Time Tracking]] as an experiment to see how much time you spend on things, what doesn't get tracked doesn't get managed
 - [[../../The Four Gospels|The Four Gospels]] are Biographies, which tells us Jesus' way of life